glenadamson1984/tutorial-html-css-javascript/Lesson-1/Lesson-1.md

 This will come later :)

+The HTML page is already there - Basic-input.html

+So open it up and add the relevant inputs and button (add extra elements if you like).

 You can do the above with 2 input elements

 [Input Types](https://www.w3schools.com/html/html_form_input_types.asp)

+extra marks if you use labels also and add placeholder attribute to the input elements

 and one button element.

 [Button](https://www.w3schools.com/tags/tag_button.asp)

+p.s you will find comments in the